reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 magnetic (also known as standard) which differ in performance characteristics and price.
 General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.
 Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.
 ![RDS DB Storage Classes](/assets/img/posts/aws-rds-spring-cloud/storage-classes.png)

-### HA
-Amazon RDS provides high availability and failover support for DB instances using Multi-AZ deployments.
-In a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone.
-The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.
-Running a DB instance with high availability can enhance availability during planned system maintenance, and help protect your databases against DB instance failure and Availability Zone disruption.

-### Failover Support
-In the event of a planned or unplanned outage of your DB instance, Amazon RDS automatically switches to a standby replica in another Availability Zone if you have enabled Multi-AZ.

 ## Features of Spring Cloud JDBC
-Spring Cloud AWS enables application developers to re-use their JDBC technology of choice and access the Amazon Relational Database Service with a declarative configuration.
-The main support provided by Spring Cloud AWS for JDBC data access are:
+Spring Cloud AWS JDBC module enables our Java applications to access databases created in AWS RDS with standard JDBC protocol using a declarative configuration.
+Some of the main features provided by this module are:

-1. Automatic data source configuration and setup based on the Amazon RDS database instance.
+1. Automatic data source configuration by creation of an Amazon RDS backed datasource to other beans as a javax.sql.DataSource
-2. Automatic read-replica detection and configuration for Amazon RDS database instances.
+2. Automatic detection of read-replica and sending requests to the read-replica for read-only transactions to increase overall throughput.
-3. Retry-support to handle exception during Multi-AZ failover inside the data center.
+3. Retry-support to send failed database requests to a secondary instance in a different Availability Zone.

 ## Setting up the Environment
 After a basic understanding of AWS RDS and Spring Cloud AWS JDBC, we will now get down to using these concepts in an example.
 Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudrds&description=Demo%20project%20for%20Spring%20cloud%20rds&packageName=io.pratik.springcloudrds&dependencies=web,lombok) with the required dependencies (Spring Web, and Lombok), and then open the project in our favorite IDE.